augustss/verse-semantics/Book/docs/01_expressions.md

 }
 -->

-Since for expressions are expressions, they can produce values and be composed with other expressions.
-The body of a for expression is evaluated for each iteration, and the expression as a whole has a value determined by these evaluations.
+Since for expressions are themseleves expressions, they produce array values and compose with other expressions.
+The body of a for expression is evaluated for each successful iteration, and the expression as a whole has a value determined by these evaluations.

-### Loop Expressions: Unbounded Iteration
+### Loop Expressions

 Loop expressions provide indefinite iteration, continuing until explicitly terminated through failure or other control flow: